Answered by Claude Code, directly from the codebase.

 next-intl v4 with locale-prefixed routing.
 All UI text lives in centralized JSON translation files, enforced by an ESLint rule that blocks hardcoded strings.
 Ships with English, but the infrastructure is ready for any language.
 Server components use getTranslations(), client components use useTranslations().
 Type-safe keys with TypeScript autocomplete.

 30 GitHub Actions workflows.
 The core CI runs type checking, linting, and tests on every PR.
-Security workflows include CodeQL analysis, Gitleaks scanning, dependency review, and accessibility audits.
-There’s automated PR labeling, bundle size monitoring, database migration validation, and an AI-powered code review via CodeRabbit.
+Security workflows include CodeQL, Gitleaks, dependency review, and axe accessibility audits.
+Structural checks include Knip (dead code), DPDM (circular imports), and enforced coverage thresholds.
+Every release includes CycloneDX + SPDX software bills of materials.
+There’s also automated PR labeling, bundle-size monitoring, database migration validation, and an AI-powered code review via CodeRabbit.
 Post-deploy smoke tests and synthetic monitoring are included.

 Three layers, each catching different things.
 On every commit (via Lefthook): Biome runs formatting and linting, Gitleaks scans for leaked secrets, typos catches spelling errors, ShellCheck validates shell scripts, Stylelint checks CSS, markdownlint validates docs, commitlint enforces commit message conventions, and a large-deletion guard prevents accidental mass file removal.
 On every push: branch protection blocks direct pushes to main, ESLint runs in strict mode (zero warnings outside marketing pages), TypeScript type checking, lockfile sync validation, unit tests via Vitest, and component registry validation.
 In CI on every pull request: all of the above plus CodeQL security analysis, dependency vulnerability review, accessibility audits, bundle size monitoring, database migration validation, and AI-powered code review via CodeRabbit.